Rookout/deployment-examples/python-aws-serverlessframework/README.md

   - serverless-python-requirements
 ```

-1. Set your Rookout Token as a Lambda environment variable:
+1. Set our Rookout Token as a Lambda environment variable:

 ```
 environment: